brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

   cushioning.

 - **Dimensions.** _Before_ buying, get out the tape measurer, and make sure to check the dimensions of the treadmill will fit your desk and office space, both while walking and sitting.
-See the space consideration section below for more details.
+See the [space considerations](#space-considerations) section below for more details.

 - **Handlebars.** Some desk treadmills have handlebars that you can hold onto for balance.
 Personally, I haven't found these to be useful.
 First, they get in the way of the desk, so you typically have to fold them down